 - Physical security risk reviews continue to be arranged, and the office design and associated access security meet required standards and have been reviewed and approved by ASIO Group 4.

 - Risk assessments are to be conducted annually as part of the process of applying for insurance renewal.
-The program is based on the Risk Management Standard AS/NZS 4360:1999 and will measure the Inspector-General's performance in implementing risk management processes and policies against the national benchmark.
+The programme is based on the Risk Management Standard AS/NZS 4360:1999 and will measure the Inspector-General's performance in implementing risk management processes and policies against the national benchmark.

 - The IT Disaster Recovery Plan sets out the strategies and processes to restore services if a complete or partial loss of the Treasury central computing infrastructure occurs.
 The plan aims to restore services within an appropriate timeframe.